Home Alone in Concert

 Running Time: 2 hours 10 minutes, including a 20 minute interval.

-Discounts: Save if you’re under 17, local, unemployed, a first timer.
+Discounts: Save if you’re under 17, local, unemployed, a first timer (limited number, subject to availability).

 Age: Children under 14 must be accompanied by an adult.